chekeAditya/Android-Interview-Question/Random_Question/Readme.md

 - **onSavedInstanceState() and onRestoreInstanceState() in activity**

-    Before screen is rotatd whatever data we had we the data save it using onSavedInstace funcation and after screen get rotated to get the same data we use onRestoreInstanceState.
+    Before screen is rotatd whatever data we had we save it using onSavedInstace function and after screen get rotated to get the same data we use onRestoreInstanceState.

-    - onSavedInstanceState() - This method is used to store data before pausing the activity.
+    - onSavedInstanceState() - This method is used to store data before pausing the activity. and it will store using outstate(key,value)
     - onRestoreInstanceState() - This method is used to recover the saved state of an activity when the activity is recreated after destruction.
-So, the onRestoreInstanceState() receive the bundle that contains the instance state information.
+So, the onRestoreInstanceState() receive the bundle that contains the instance state information. we can get the details by using savedInstanceState.get(key , Default value ) and assign to the value
-- **How to prevent data from reloading and resetting when a screen is rotated ?**
 - Content Provider

-    Using content provider we can share data in the secured manner. app2 will use the api called content resolver using which it will hit app1 database or data.
-And Content provider which in app1 has will respond back using cursor.
+    Using content provider we can share data in the secured manner. app2 will use the api request called content resolver using which it will hit app1 database or data.
+And Content provider which is in app1 will respond back using cursor.
 It's the interprocess communication.

     getContentResolver() return instance of the content resolver